TurakhiaLab/ROADIES/docs/start.md

 ## Get input genomic data
 After installing the environment, we need to get input genomic sequences for creating the species tree.
 To start with this, we have provided few test genomes, present in the repository in `test/test_data` folder,

-OR, download few genomes by executing the following command:
+OR, download a few genomes by executing the following command:

-## Configure the config file
+## Modify the config file

 To run ROADIES with test data, modify the path for `GENOMES` in `config/config.yaml` as `test/test_data`.

 To run ROADIES with downloaded genomes using `wget` commands mentioned above, provide the path of the downloaded genomes to `GENOMES` argument.

-## Running the pipeline
+## Run the pipeline

 After modifying the config file, run the following command: